muppet9010/Factorio-ColonelWill/README.md

 - A gui shows current biter pack size, the funding amounts and the status of any active hunt.
 - The "add-biters [NUMBER] '[SUPPORTER NAME]'" command will add biters to chats horde.
 - The "attack-now" command will trigger the horde to attack.
+- The biter group will keep on chasing you, however it will stop and re-group.
+This is unavoidable it seems when chasing a moving target.

 Investigate Spaceship Crash Cause